16: Association

 How To: Test of Independence

-To run the test of independence in Jamovi, go to the Analyses tab, select Frequencies, then Independent Samples Chi-Square Test of Association.
+To run the Test of Independence in Jamovi, go to the Analyses tab, select Frequencies, then Independent Samples Chi-Square Test of Association.

 -